Tank (IL)

 Details

-Port height vector for enabled input ports A, B, C, D and E. Parameters Height vector for inlets A, B, C, D and E is a vector of values corresponding to the height of each input port, starting from port A. Each element of this vector must be greater than or equal to 0
+Vector of port heights for enabled input ports A, B, C, D and E. The parameters Height vector for inlets A, B, C, D and E is a vector of values corresponding to the height of each input port, starting with port A. Each element of this vector must be greater than or equal to 0

 .